rchain-community/behavr/CONTRIBUTING.md

 ### Road not taken: gradle

-I tried the [scala plugin for gradle][sg] but ran into enough rough edges to conlude that it's not a well-trodden path and go back to sbt.
+I tried the [scala plugin for gradle][sg] but ran into enough rough edges to conclude that it's not a well-trodden path and go back to sbt.

 [sg]: https://docs.gradle.org/current/userguide/scala_plugin.html